- Anglican Diocese of Rupert’s Land

 The Winnipeg Free Press is one of the last papers left in the country to have a faith page, a commitment that ensures we are part of the discussion on issues that not only shape the lives of many of our readers, but also our society.

-And starting this month, we will have even more faith coverage, driven largely by the faith that members of our community have in the Free Press.
+And since 2019, we have published even more faith coverage, driven largely by the faith that members of our community have in the Free Press.

-Over the past nine months we’ve been on a mission, meeting with various members of the city’s faith groups to gauge their willingness to help fund the journalism we produce.
-The offer was simple: if you value faith coverage in your newspaper and you want to see more — help us do more.
+To make this happen, the arrangement with local faith groups was simple: if you value faith coverage in your newspaper and you want to see more — help us do more.

-We have now raised more than $25,000, money which will be used to fund coverage of religion beyond what is typically found on Saturday’s faith page.
+Over the past two years they have contributed more than $50,000, money we have used to fund coverage of religion beyond what is typically found on Saturday’s faith page.
 The collection plate that has been passed around has seen donations from all corners of our city’s faith community.

 The money raised will allow us to make more use of the reporting skills of John Longhurst and Brenda Suderman, two well-regarded journalists who have written extensively on religion for the Free Press over the past two decades.
 All our faith-related stories will be in front of our paywall, enabling as many people as possible to read for free what we publish.
 And just to be clear, the money we receive comes with no strings attached that will limit or influence how we cover faith issues.